🌱 NEW: TurfTracker App — Annual grass care plans & DIY advice for your lawn Try TurfTracker Free

 4. Long-Term Testing

 A product that works for 2 weeks doesn't impress us.
 We test over full growing seasons, through droughts and heat waves, to see what actually holds up.
-Marcus has products he's been testing for 3+ years.
+We have products we've been testing for 3+ years.

 5. Comparative Analysis